-John Baldessari (1931-2020) is an American Conceptual artist known for his pioneering use of appropriated imagery.
-He received a BA (1953) and MA (1957) from San Diego State College, continuing his studies at Otis Art Institute (1957–59) and Chouinard Art Institute.
-By blending photography, painting, and text, Baldessari’s work examines the plastic nature of artistic media while offering commentary on our contemporary culture.
-Through a diverse practice that includes paintings, sculpture, and installations, the artist shaped the Conceptual Art landscape alongside Joseph Kosuth and Hans Haacke, garnering early acclaim for his signature use of colorful dots atop photographic images.
+John Baldessari (b.
+1931-2020, California) is a conceptual artist known for his pioneering use of appropriated imagery.
+By blending photography, painting and text, Baldessari’s work examines the plastic nature of artistic media while offering commentary on our contemporary culture.
+Through a diverse practice that includes paintings, sculpture and installations, the artist shaped the Conceptual Art landscape alongside Joseph Kosuth and Hans Haacke, garnering early acclaim for his signature use of colorful dots atop photographic images.

 In our sister gallery, form & concept, fiber artist Jodi Colella similarly appropriates vintage tintypes, photographs, and postcards in order to reclaim them as canvases for her hand-stitched scenes.
 View her work.